John Thomson (fraudster)

-John Thomson was warehousekeeper to the Charitable Corporation, but participated in a fraudulent scheme that deprived it of the bulk of its assets.
+John Thomson was a British warehousekeeper to the Charitable Corporation in London who participated in a fraudulent scheme that deprived the corporation of the bulk of its assets.

-Background
+Early life

 John Thomson was a Scot, the son of another John Thomson.

 Charitable Corporation

 The Charitable Corporation was a pawnbroking enterprise, making loans against goods at "lawful interest" (then 5%) and "reasonable charges" (amounting to another 5%).
 John Thomson was appointed the keeper of their main warehouse in Fenchurch Street, London on 15 November 1725, he was appointed warehouse keeper and Mr Clarke was appointed surveyor.
-Six months later, Clarke was instructed to report on the deficienicy in securities (goods pledged) there, but this was followed by Thomson procuring Clarke's removal from office.
+Six months later, Clarke was instructed to report on the deficiency in securities (goods pledged) there, but this was followed by Thomson procuring Clarke's removal from office.
 His key to the warehouse was then delivered to a menial servant of the company.
 This gave Thomson unrestricted access to the warehouse.

 The Partnerships of Five and of Four

 Thomson joined with the banker and broker George Robinson, Sir Archibald Grant, William Burroughs, William Squire, of whom the last three were members of the Committee or Assistants of the Company.
 In October 1727, they began to buy shares in the Company.
 Later they also speculated in shares of the York Buildings Company, and in Scottish mines.
 Before this started Grant was in debt to Thomson and Grant and Burroughs were in debt to Robinson for losses on previous share speculation.
 All their joint speculation was financed with the Company's money, which had been borrowed against fictitious pledges.
 The speculation was successful for a time, as York Buildings Company shares more than doubled in price.
 At that point all the partners except Robinson could have redeemed their pledges and have been left solvent, but that did not happen.
 In 1730, the Corporation of London petitioned for the regulation of the Charitable Corporation, as lending at an unlawful interest rate.
 The partners (except Grant, who was in Scotland) made further share purchases.